vvalid/hello-world/README.md

 first try on Github

-hello, I am a geophysicsist from CWP
+hello, I am a geophysicsist